 Sea Shepherd's Dolphin Defense Campaign in Taiji, Japan

-In the small coastal town of Taiji, hundreds to thousands of dolphins and small whales are captured and killed each year during the annual dolphin drive hunt.
+In the small coastal town of Taiji, Japan, hundreds to thousands of dolphins and small whales are slaughtered or taken for captivity each year during the annual drive hunt season.

-For a staggering six months of every year - September 1st until March - a group of dolphin hunters herd wild dolphins from the ocean’s open waters into a hidden shallow bay, now infamously known around the world as the cove.
+For a staggering six months of every year – from September 1 until March – hunters from the Taiji Fishermen’s Union herd wild dolphins and small whales from the ocean’s open waters into a hidden shallow bay, now infamously known around the world as “the cove.”

-The hunters capture entire families, or pods, of various species of dolphins at a time in order to satisfy the international demand for captive dolphins in the entertainment industry.
-Those taken captive are sent to aquariums and marine parks worldwide.
-The remaining dolphins are killed by a hunting technique known as “pithing,” which leaves the still conscious dolphins paralyzed and often drowning in the blood of their own family members.
+The hunters capture entire families, or pods, of dolphins at a time in order to satisfy the international demand for live dolphins in the entertainment industry.
+Those taken captive are sent to aquariums and marine parks in Japan or in other nations around the world.
+The remaining dolphins are killed by a technique known as “pithing,” which leaves the still-conscious dolphins paralyzed and often drowning in the blood of their own family members.
+Despite claims from the killers and trainers, Sea Shepherd’s Cove Guardians have documented time and time again that the violent and traumatizing captive selection process occurs simultaneously to the horrific slaughter.

-In 2010, Sea Shepherd launched its Operation Infinite Patience campaign.
-Since then, Sea Shepherd has had an ongoing presence of volunteers from around the world who remain on the ground in Taiji, documenting the cove throughout the entire dolphin hunt season.
+In 2010, Sea Shepherd launched its annual Taiji Dolphin Defense Campaign.
+Each year since, Sea Shepherd has had an ongoing presence of volunteers from around the world who remain on the ground in Taiji throughout the entire six-month hunt season, documenting and live streaming daily so that no dolphin is taken from the waters of the cove unseen by the world.